HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf212.md

 ### Transition to use of relative hostnames

 === "Containers"
     We are transitioning to using relative hostnames within our internal configurations.
 This is to enable the use of multiple hostnames for Kubernetes-based deployments.
 This transition begins with Content Composer and Digital Asset Management having relative hostnames as their default configuration.
 Kubernetes-based deployments should continue to work as intended without any changes.

     !!! note "Action Required for Hybrid Deployments"

         The FQDN must be set because hybrid deployments need absolute hostnames.
 These deployments will fail if this is not set.
 The use of multiple hostnames is currently not available for any kind of hybrid deployment.
 See the [Hybrid Host Configurations](../../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking/#hybrid-host) for more details.

 ### Configuration options for DAM Staging

 === "Containers"
     We have introduced configuration options for hostname, port, and SSL details for DAM Staging.
 Kubernetes-based deployments should continue to work as intended without any changes.

     !!! note

         Host details must be configured for hybrid deployments.
 See the [DAM Staging host Configurations](../../../manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging/#configure-staging-hostname) for more information.

+### New guidance for using Site Manager in Woodburn Studio

+=== "Containers"
+    Added additional documentation for using Site Manager to author and manage content in Woodburn Studio.
+See the topics [Site Manager](../../manage_content/wcm_authoring/inline_editing/index.md) and [Examples of using the Site Manager in Woodburn Studio](../../manage_content/wcm_authoring/inline_editing/site_manager_samples.md) for more information.

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U